 First of all you need to either sign up or register an account at my.newonnetflix.info/account.
 Once you've done that you are then ready to subscribe.
 Simply click on the subscription envelope on any film and TV show on the New On Netflix UK site.
 You will get an email about any expiry dates, removals or new episodes.
 You can also subscribe to titles that have been removed and we will email you if they are made available again.

 To see (and edit) all your current subscriptions please go here: https://my.newonnetflix.info/account/subscriptions_nf

 Important: if you don't subscribe to any titles then you won't get any emails!

 Yes!
 Simply log in to Netflix and go to their requests page.

 If a film or TV show has never been released in the cinema or on DVD/Blu-Ray then the BBFC do not need to rate it.
-A number of titles on Netflix are rated as 'G' which stands for 'General Audiences' and, having spoken to Netflix about this, they are intended for older children (around age 12+) - see their list of maturity ratings here.
+A number of titles on Netflix are rated as 'G' which stands for 'Guidance' (not to be confused with the American MPAA rating 'G' for 'General Audiences') and, having spoken to Netflix about this, they are intended for older children (around age 12+) - see their list of maturity ratings here.
 It is hoped that they will make use of the BBFC's 'Watch & Rate' service so online-only videos will have recognisable ratings.